Introduction to Throws Keyword in Java

 Output:

 Explanation: In the above example, we declared a custom exception and threw it explicitly in the main method using the throw keyword.
-Once control enters the method control and throws an exception, it goes directly to the catch block, executes those statements, and then exit the program.
+Once control enters the method control and throws an exception, it goes directly to the catch block, executes those statements, and exits the program.

 2. Throws keyword

-Declaring this keyword with the name of the method tells the compiler that the method can throw an exception.
-This keyword is mostly confused with the throw keyword, which instead is used to throw an exception on purpose in our code or while working with custom exceptions.
+Declaring this keyword with the method’s name tells the compiler that the method can throw an exception.
+This keyword is mostly confused with the throw keyword, used to throw an exception on purpose in our code or while working with custom exceptions.

-- Throws keyword-only let us execute the statements in case an exception occurred.
+- Throws keyword-only lets us execute the statements in case an exception occurred.
 It can not be used to avoid the occurrence of an exception.
-Thus it is used for exception handling.
+Thus, it is used for exception handling.

-- Throws keyword is often confused with a throw which is used to throw an exception explicitly.
+- The throws keyword is often confused with a throw, used to throw an exception explicitly.
 And throws are used to handle it.

 Examples to Implement Throws Keyword in Java